ablab/IsoQuant/README.md

 for ONT reads.

+`--report_canonical`
+    Strategy for reporting novel transcripts based on canonical splice sites, should be one of:

+* `only_canonical` - report novel transcripts, which contain only canonical splice sites;
+* `only_stranded` - report novel transcripts, for which the strand can be unambiguously derived using splice sites and presence of a polyA tail, allowing some splice sites to be non-canonical (default);
+* `all` -- report all transcript model regardless of their splice sites.

 `--polya_requirement` Strategy for using polyA tails during transcript model construction, should be one of:

 * `default` - polyA tails are required if at least 70% of the reads have polyA tail;